 How pairing matrix gem works?

-The matrix is generated using the git commits presents in your local machine or github.
-I would suggest to point the pairing matrix to github so that everyone sees the same copy of the matrix.
+The matrix is generated using the git commits presents in your git repositories.
+I would suggest to point the pairing matrix to your code hosting platform like github or gitlab so that everyone sees the same copy of the matrix.

 Installation of gem

 To automate pairing matrix you need to provide following detail: